Remiscan/colori-demo/README.md

-This is the source code for the demo / documentation website [remiscan.fr/colori/](https://remiscan.fr/colori/).
+This is the source code for the demonstration website [remiscan.fr/colori/](https://remiscan.fr/colori/).

 The demo website lets you type a valid color expression in an input field, and automatically converts it into all CSS-supported formats.
 The interface changes color based on user input.